The Stars, Like Dust: Plot

 In a fight, Farrill subdues the Autarch with help from the Autarch's aide, Tedor Rizzet, who reveals that he is ashamed of the Autarch for killing a great man like Farrill's father.
 Later, as Farrill and Rizzet try to explain everything to the rest of the crew they picked up from Lingane, the Tyranni fleet arrives and takes them prisoner.
 Aratap interrogates Farrill, Artemisia, Gillbret, and Rizzet to ascertain the co-ordinates of the rebellion world, but they do not know where it is.
 However, the Autarch reveals the information to Aratap.
 Rizzet kills the Autarch with a blaster in anger.

 While Aratap interrogates Farrill, Gillbret manages to escape to the engine room of the spaceship and short the hyperatomics.
 Farrill, realizing the danger, manages to contact Aratap.
 The engines are repaired, but Gillbret is injured and later dies.

 The space jump is made with the co-ordinates given to them by the late Autarch.
 However, they find a planetless system with only a white-dwarf star.
 Aratap lets Farrill and the others go, believing that there is no rebellion world.
 Aratap makes it clear that he will never be chosen as Director.
 Biron and Artemisia are allowed to marry.

-It is eventually revealed that there is indeed a rebellion in the making, on Rhodia itself, with the Director as its leader; he deliberately took on the persona of a nervous and timid old man to throw off suspicion from himself and his planet.

-It is further revealed that the Director, who possesses a collection of ancient documents, has searched for and has found a document that will help a future empire, likely Trantor, govern the galaxy.
-The document is eventually revealed to be the United States Constitution.
+A rebellion is indeed in the making, on Rhodia itself; the Director is its leader, who deliberately took on the persona of a nervous and timid old man to throw off suspicion.
+The Director, a collector of ancient documents, has searched for and has found one that will help a future empire, likely Trantor, govern the galaxy.
+The document is the United States Constitution.